vishalmhjn/actrys/README.md

 ## Execution
 Following procedure for running <b>Black-box or dynamic simulation </b> scenarios:

 * First, [paths](src/core/paths.py) and [parameters](src/core/params.py) are to be specified.
-The platform has been tested on Ubuntu and OSX platform.
-It has not been tested on Windows where the Paths might need to be adapted
+The platform has not been tested on Windows OS, so the Paths might need to be adapted.

 * Set path to the SUMO folder with SUMO_HOME variable. for example in OSX, it is generally stored at following path for SUMO version 1.10.0.
 You can check the this [link](https://sumo.dlr.de/docs/Basics/Basic_Computer_Skills.html#sumo_home) for more details.